 We do not have historic evidence to show when the screw was first developed.
 However, it is believed that by the first century it was used in a screw press.
-But screw presses used by the Romans to squeeze olives for oil and grapes for wine have been found.
+However, screw presses were known in Roman times to squeeze olives for oil and grapes for wine.
 Archytas of Tarrentum is credited by the Greeks with the invention of the first screw.
 However, Archimedes the Greek philosopher is also credited with inventing the screw around 234 BC.
 The Archimedes screw was used in a water pump that employs a rotating helical chamber to cause water to move uphill.
 However, records concerning the history of the screw show that screws were used as early as ancient Greek and Egyptian times.

 Screw Cutting Lathes

 They were used only in a few machines as screws had to be laboriously cut by hand.
 Screw cutting lathes were not invented until the 15th century and therefore screws became more widely available.
 For example, they were used in clocks and other items.

 Classical Simple Machines

 The screw is one of the six classical simple machines.1 It a mechanism that changes rotational motion to linear motion and rotational force or torque to a linear force.
 A screw when is a narrow incline plane wrapped around a cylinder.
 It consists of a cylindrical shaft with helical grooves or ridges around the outside called threads.
 The screw was the last of the six simple machines to be developed.
 Galileo Galilei is credited with explaining the complete dynamic theory of all six simple machines including the screw in 1600.
 LE MECCANICHE or ON MECHANICS (1600) described his work on these subjects..